 Economists call this phenomenon the Laffer Curve, or the “Elasticity of Taxable Income.”
 Put simply, when tax rates rise too far, revenue actually declines despite higher taxes, since work and investment are discouraged and tax shelters are sought out.
 This slows capital expansion, and thus jobs and tax receipts.
 The challenge for policymakers is identifying the revenue maximizing point on the curve.

 Lastly, since the initial repatriation of profits held by US firms abroad will allow a cool $2.5 trillion in additional capital to flood back into the United States, the US economy will expand yet further — creating even more jobs, and thus taxpayers and federal receipts.
-Considering these supply-side factors are key, if Republicans are serious about easing the burden placed on US taxpayers, they would be wise to work towards closing the deficit via baseline spending restraints rather than worrying about revenue-neutral tax reform.
+Since supply-side growth adjustments can take a few years, the initial deficits could be partially sterilized via baseline spending restraints.

 According to the CBO’s latest numbers, if we limited baseline spending increases to one percent annually, we would close the federal deficit by 2022.
 Two percent annually would get us there by 2025.
 By 2.63 percent, 10 years.
 And if we add tax cuts into the equation, even after a “$3 trillion” cut, the budget would still balance in 10 years if we simply limited the growth of federal spending to 1.96 annually.